mister-josuecedeno/edabit/README.md

 ## Easy

-All completed in Edabit (all new challenges will be completed here)
+Note: All completed in Edabit (all new challenges will be completed here)

+2020-10-19 - snailgoesupthestairs.js

 ## Medium Level

 2020-10-17 - minipeaks.js
 2020-10-18 - milliondollarfence.js
-2020-10-19 - snailgoesupthestairs.js
+2020-10-19 - unmututatinganarray.js

 ## Hard